NexaAI/nexa-sdk/README.md

 > 1. If you want to use <strong>ONNX model</strong>, just replace `pip install nexaai` with `pip install "nexaai[onnx]"` in provided commands.
 > 2. If you want to <strong>run benchmark evaluation</strong>, just replace `pip install nexaai` with `pip install "nexaai[eval]"` in provided commands.
 > 3. If you want to <strong>convert and quantize huggingface models to GGUF models</strong>, just replace `pip install nexaai` with `pip install "nexaai[convert]"` in provided commands.
+> 4. If you want to use <strong>TTS model</strong>, just replace `pip install nexaai` with `pip install nexaai[tts]` in provided commands.
-> 4. For Chinese developers, we recommend you to use <strong>Tsinghua Open Source Mirror</strong> as extra index url, just replace `--extra-index-url https://pypi.org/simple` with `--extra-index-url https://pypi.tuna.tsinghua.edu.cn/simple` in provided commands.
+> 5. For Chinese developers, we recommend you to use <strong>Tsinghua Open Source Mirror</strong> as extra index url, just replace `--extra-index-url https://pypi.org/simple` with `--extra-index-url https://pypi.tuna.tsinghua.edu.cn/simple` in provided commands.

 ### CLI Reference